pnp/blog/content/post/microsoft-365-pnp-weekly-episode-133-gautam-sheth-valo.md

 Sheth](https://twitter.com/gautamdsheth) (Valo) \| \@gautamdsheth.

-Topics discussed in this episode include:  Gautam\'s road to be an [Microsoft Most Valuable Professional](https://mvp.microsoft.com/) (MVP) and the community work he has done to achieve this award.
+Topics discussed in this episode include:  Gautam's road to be an [Microsoft Most Valuable Professional](https://mvp.microsoft.com/) (MVP) and the community work he has done to achieve this award.
 Gautam also moved recently from India to Finland, so we are discussing the cultural